vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ## Issuing signatures bundles to update Multisig contracts

 When a nodes is promoted or demoted from the tendermint validator set the multisig control contracts on each bridge should be updated to reflect the new set.
-To be able to update the signers on the multisig control contract a signature bundle authorising the addition or removal of a sign is required containing a quorum of signatures from those already on the multisig control control.
+To be able to update the signers on the multisig control contract a signature bundle authorising the addition or removal of a signer is required containing a quorum of signatures from those already on the multisig control contract.

-As rewards are withheld from all parties who have staked and delegated to the Vega network, any party is allowed to request a signature bundle to resolve the multisig contract.
+As rewards are withheld from all parties who have staked and delegated to the Vega network, any party is allowed to request a signature bundle to resolve the multisig contract and continue receiving rewards.
 This can be done by sending in a transaction to the network containing the following information:
 ```
 {
     "submitter": "abc", # the Ethereum address that will submit the transaction to the multisig contract